Ttesori/100-days/README.md

 ## 2/2/2022 (Day 25)

 - Jumped back into portfolio, mainly working on responsiveness.
-TBH it's a tedious climb through the various screen sizes, but I'm finally (finally!) to desktop size, so the finish line is in sight! 🎉
+TBH it's a tedious climb through the various screen sizes, but I'm finally to desktop size, so the finish line is in sight!
+Also, I thought I was a Flexbox person, but I think Grid is clicking for me this time... 🎉

 ## 2/1/2022 (Day 24)